marwan116/blog/pages/posts/flaky_tests.md

 ### Timeout - Make sure your timeout is not too short

 Adding timeouts to tests can be a good way to ensure that tests do not take too long to run.
 However, if the timeout is too short, it can lead to flakiness.
+Consider the following example:

 ```python
 import numpy as np